 - Repairs and maintenance may be done more efficiently and quickly

 - There may be a greater range of services or care and more property options as life changes

 - And, those responding said they hoped this can be done at no, or less cost to you.

 The clear priority that people identified for a new organisation is that customers are put first.
 Respondents also told us that they would want to see improved or retained property standards with a priority placed on repairs and maintenance, providing more or better facilities and, in some cases, larger-scale modernisation.

 Some people were clear that they dislike change and some did not see the need for the proposed merger.
 Many wanted assurance that costs would not rise or service levels fall, the latter either through becoming a larger, more impersonal organisation or by cut-backs in frontline staff.

 Respondents wanted to be sure that they would not lose security of tenure, have changes made to their leases, or see changes to their care and support.

 Many people also wanted reassurance that rents and service charges would not go up.
 While rents and service charges could rise as a result of cost inflation and the rent regime applied by government, we have committed that rents and service charges would not rise as a result of the proposed merger.

-We can also confirm that, other than the change of landlord from either Hanover Housing Association or Anchor to “Anchor Hanover Group” (an enlarged organisation which includes both Hanover and Anchor), there would be no changes to the protections in tenancy agreements (security of tenure) or to the terms of leases or tenancies.
-The service Anchor’s care home residents receive would be unchanged and the proposed merger would not affect the care provider at Hanover estates.
+We can also confirm that, other than the change of landlord from either Hanover Housing Association or Anchor to “Anchor Hanover Group” (an enlarged organisation which includes both Hanover and Anchor), there will be no changes to the protections in tenancy agreements (security of tenure) or to the terms of leases or tenancies.
+The service Anchor’s care home residents receive will be unchanged and the merger will not affect the care provider at Hanover estates.